dominant-strategies/quai-docusaurus/docs/develop/smart-contracts/deploy.md

 Smart contracts on Quai Network can be deployed using a number of different methods.
 The most straightforward and widely used methods are using deployment tools like Hardhat.
 Contracts can also be deployed using the quais.js library, which offers increased flexibility and the ability to deploy via frontend or simple script.

-Information on how to deploy a simple smart contract with hardhat can be found in the [Single-Chain Deployment Tutorial](/develop/tutorials/single-chain.md).
+Information on how to deploy a simple smart contract with hardhat can be found in the [Solidity Deployment Tutorial](/develop/tutorials/solidity.md).

 ## Cross-Chain Smart Contracts